JanssenProject/jans/docs/casa/plugins/bioid.md

 1. [Download the plugin jar]()
 1. Log into Casa as an administrator, navigate to `Administration Console > Casa plugins` and add the plugin jar
+1. Restart the casa service: `sudo systemctl restart jans-casa`
 1. Using the TUI, enable the `agama` custom script
+1. Still in the TUI, navigate to `Auth Server` > `Clients`, open the details for `Client for Casa`, and add the following redirect URI: `https://<hostname>/jans-casa/pl/bioid-plugin/user/interlude.zul`.
+Replace `<hostname>` with the hostname of your server, and save the client.
 1. Run the following commands to generate the Agama flow file:

 ```